 Outer layer: Nylon and PET reinforce durability and prevent common issues like pinholes, ensuring your pouches are long lasting.
 Nylon and PET are flexible materials, which allow them to conform to the shape of its contents and surroundings without easily breaking.
 This flexibility helps prevent stress points that could lead to these pinholes.

-Barrier layer: Materials like aluminum vacuum metalized film (VM) or aluminum oxide (AIOX) offer exceptional moisture, aroma and gas barriers, with VM lending a metallic sheen for design elegance.
+Barrier layer: Materials like aluminum vacuum metalized film (VM), aluminum oxide (AIOX), and ethylene-vinyl alcohol copolymer (EVOH) offer exceptional moisture, aroma and gas barriers, with VM lending a metallic sheen for design elegance.

 Sealant layer: Polyethylene (PE) and Polypropylene (PP) are the leaders here by providing vigorous sealing and durability, often utilizing variations like LLDPE.